 Table 2.
-The used input and output regions for each weather service region during training and the global input region.
+The used input and output regions for each the respective weather service region analysis data-set used during training and the global input region.
 Levels are only used for network input.
 The output regions are also used during evaluation against the weather service labels.
 Every fourth vertical level between levels 105 and 137 is chosen to reduce the amount of input data, also in terms of redundant information.